agussman/agussman.github.io/index.md

 # Projects

+## AWS Neptune

+[This project](https://github.com/agussman/coredex) includes a getting started guide to AWS Neptune; how to launch it, insert data manually and programmatincally, and visualize it with GraphExp.

+Additionally, there are [slides](https://docs.google.com/presentation/d/1p1C1NOKNhbwJ3cCUqECOSXqnz-3-wlLpIjt4Ftbcc80/edit?usp=sharing) that provide an introduction and an overview of Graph Databases.

 ## fit-converter.com

 I went for a run and somehow the Garmin .fit file got corrupted.
 Which really annoyed me because I was pretty sure I had set a PR for the year on the run.
 Anyway, one thing led to another and I made a site to convert corrupt @Garmin .FIT files into .GPX files that can still be imported into Garmin Connect: [fit-converter.com](http://fit-converter.com).